Multi Academy Trust Websites: Examples of Consistent Group Design

 - As a result, we can provide great cost savings for trusts who would also like a group of websites for their academies.

-- If the MAT would like to occasionally manage an aspect of a school’s website, the CMS is familiar across the board.
+- If the MAT would like to occasionally manage an aspect of a school’s website, the Content Management System (CMS) is familiar across the board.

 Benefits for the schools